MoonHighway/coding-with-claude/README.md

 > 💡 No personal Claude login needed today — one shared Gateway key covers the whole
 > room.
 Want the manual steps (or to use your own key)?
 See [`.env.example`](./.env.example).

-> 🆘 Setup gremlins happen.
-The first 30 minutes of the day are setup office hours.
-> Come anyway and we'll sort it out together.

 ---